 LB-100 Combination Therapy with a Checkpoint Inhibitor.
-LB-100 combination therapy with a checkpoint inhibitor for treating gliomas is covered by pending U.S. and non-U.S. patent applications.
-These patent applications are jointly owned by Lixte Biotechnology, Inc. and The United States of America, as represented by the Secretary, Department of Health and Human Services.
-Patents issuing from these patent applications are projected to expire in 2037, exclusive of any patent term extension.
+LB-100 combination therapy with a checkpoint inhibitor for treating cancer is covered by a pending U.S. patent application and by non-U.S. patents and patent applications.
+These patents and patent applications are jointly owned by Lixte Biotechnology, Inc. and The United States of America, as represented by the Secretary, Department of Health and Human Services.
+These patents and patents issuing from these patent applications are projected to expire in 2037, exclusive of any patent term extension.

-LB-100 Combination Therapy with Carboplatin, Etoposide or Atezolizumab.
-LB-100 combination therapy with carboplatin, etoposide or atezolizumab for treating small-cell lung cancer is covered by an international patent application that is solely owned by Lixte Biotechnology, Inc. Patents issuing from this patent application are projected to expire in 2041, exclusive of any patent term extension.
+LB-100 Combination Therapy with Carboplatin, Etoposide and Atezolizumab.
+LB-100 combination therapy with carboplatin, etoposide and atezolizumab for treating small-cell lung cancer is covered by pending U.S., Taiwanese and international patent applications that are solely owned by Lixte Biotechnology, Inc. Patents issuing from these patent applications are projected to expire in 2041, exclusive of any patent term extension.

-LB-100 Combination Therapy with Other Investigational Compounds.
-LB-100 combination therapy with one of several other investigational compounds for treating a widearray of cancers is covered by a U.S. provisional patent application that is jointly owned by Lixte Biotechnology, Inc. and Stichting Het Nederlands Kanker Instituut - Antoni Van Leeuwenhoek Ziekenhuis.
-Patents issuing from counterpart nonprovisional applications are projected to expire in 2043, exclusive of any patent term extension.
+LB-100 Combination Therapy with Another Investigational Compound.
+LB-100 combination therapy with one of several other investigational compounds for treating cancer, or preventing, inhibiting or reducing risk of metastasis of the cancer, is covered by pending U.S., Tawainese and international patent applications that are jointly owned by Lixte Biotechnology, Inc. and Stichting Het Nederlands Kanker Instituut - Antoni Van Leeuwenhoek Ziekenhuis.
+Patents issuing from these patent applications are projected to expire in 2043, exclusive of any patent term extension.

-LB-100 Therapeutic Methods.
-Administration of LB-100 for treating myelodysplastic syndrome is covered by U.S. Patent Nos.
+LB-100 for Treating Myelodysplastic Syndrome.
+LB-100 for treating myelodysplastic syndrome is covered by U.S. Patent Nos.
 10,434,100 and 10,071,094, which are jointly owned by Lixte Biotechnology, Inc. and H. Lee Moffitt Cancer Center and Research Institute, Inc. These patents and their non-U.S. counterparts are projected to expire in 2035, exclusive of any patent term extension.

-Administration of LB-100 for treating breast cancer, colon cancer, large cell lung cancer, adenocarcinoma of the lung, small cell lung cancer, stomach cancer, liver cancer, ovary adenocarcinoma, pancreas carcinoma, prostate carcinoma, promyelocytic leukemia, chronic myelocytic leukemia or acute lymphocytic leukemia, is covered by U.S. Patent No. 9,079,917, which is solely owned by Lixte Biotechnology, Inc. This patent and its non-U.S. counterparts are projected to expire in 2028, exclusive of any patent term extension.
+LB-100 for Treating Cancer.
+LB-100 for treating breast cancer, colon cancer, large cell lung cancer, adenocarcinoma of the lung, small cell lung cancer, stomach cancer, liver cancer, ovary adenocarcinoma, pancreas carcinoma, prostate carcinoma, promyelocytic leukemia, chronic myelocytic leukemia or acute lymphocytic leukemia, is covered by U.S. Patent No. 9,079,917, which is solely owned by Lixte Biotechnology, Inc. This patent and its non-U.S. counterparts are projected to expire in 2028, exclusive of any patent term extension.

-LB-100 Prodrugs.
-The Company's LB-100 prodrugs are covered by U.S. Patent Nos.
+LB-100 Prodrugs and Analogs.
+LB-100 prodrugs and analogs are covered by U.S. Patent Nos.
 10,618,908, 9,988,394, 8,822,461, 8,227,473 and 7,998,957, which are solely owned by Lixte Biotechnology, Inc. These patents and their non-U.S. counterparts are projected to expire in 2036, 2030 or 2028, exclusive of any patent term extension.
-Pharmaceutical compositions of LB-100 prodrugs are covered by U.S. Patent Nos.
+Pharmaceutical compositions of LB-100 prodrugs or analogs are covered by U.S. Patent Nos.
 11,236,102, 10,532,050, 10,023,587, 8,822,461, 8,227,473 and 7,998,957, which are solely owned by Lixte Biotechnology, Inc. These patents and their non-U.S. counterparts are projected to expire in 2034, 2030 or 2028, exclusive of any patent term extension.